stephenprin/stephenprin/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Prince Nmezi
 ====================================================================================================================================

-Junior software developer
+Software developer
 -------------------------

-I am a software engineer 👨🏽‍💻 with deep passion for the tech space, building to scale web applications using modern technologies.
-Through practicing and personal projects have leverage my abilities to successfully achieve organizational goal, using modern technology such as GraphQL, ReactJS and NodeJS.
-Also handle database management systems with SQL like Postgres or No SQL such as MongoDB and Docker for containerization.
-I have experience in UX design, unit, and integration testing .
-My background has prepared me to excel in any capacity, with plenty of hands-on classroom and practical experience in software development for a variety of usages.
-My technical abilities, coupled with my adaptability and interpersonal skills, position me ready to thrive in this field.
-Additionally, I possess the agile mindset, which is the ability to work in a team environment.
-Currently, I am enhancing my knowledge of Algorithms and Data structures to boost my problem-solving skills 🛠.
-I am constantly looking for a ways to improve my coding skills and ready to grow at all times ⚡️
+Hi 👋🏽

+ I am Prince Nmezi, a skilled React/Node engineer 👨🏽‍💻 with a strong passion for technology and a focus on building scalable web applications using modern tools and frameworks 📱🖥️.
+Over time, I have honed my abilities through practice and personal projects, consistently delivering on organizational goals using cutting-edge technologies such as GraphQL, ReactJS, React Native, Nestjs and Expressjs.

+My experience extends to handling various database management systems, including SQL-based systems such as Postgres and NoSQL options like MongoDB, as well as containerization tools such as Docker.
+I am also proficient in UX design and unit and integration testing 🔦, ensuring that every aspect of the applications I develop meets the highest standards of quality.

+With a rich background in software development and hands-on experience across various use cases, I am well-positioned to excel in any capacity in this field.
+My technical skills are complemented by my adaptability and strong interpersonal abilities, enabling me to thrive in collaborative team environments.

+I embrace an agile mindset and continually seek out opportunities to expand my knowledge and skills, currently focusing on improving my problem-solving capabilities by delving deeper into algorithms and data structures 🛠.
+With a deep commitment to personal and professional growth, I am always seeking ways to enhance my coding skills and contribute to the success of any team or project I am a part of.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [stephenprince427@gmail.com](mailto:stephenprince427@gmail.com)